-Therefore, this study explores and investigates the effect of ethical leadership on job satisfaction.
+This study, therefore, explores and investigates the effect of ethical leadership on job satisfaction.
 Additionally, this study examines the mediating roles of work stress and WLB in the relationship between ethical leadership and job satisfaction in a private hospital in Indonesia.